 Firstly, in choosing a national technology strategy, it is important to recognize the different capabilities and requirements of developing countries.
 Policy diversity that meets the specific needs of the country concerned is strongly recommended.
 This should be based on the different capabilities of the countries concerned, as well as on their individual aspirations.

-Secondly, as regards the issue of "joined up" policy; providing a good "seedbed" for the growth of computer software and services, may not need vast financial resources, but it does require both good horizontal coordination between different government departments (such as education, telecommunications and industry ministries), and agencies and vertical coordination between these organizations and local institutions and firms "on the ground".
+Secondly, as regards the issue of "joined up" policy, providing a good "seed bed" for the growth of computer software and services, may not need vast financial resources.
+However, it does require both good horizontal coordination between different governmental departments (such as education, telecommunications and industry ministries), and agencies and vertical coordination between these organizations and local institutions and firms "on the ground".
 The linking up of different levels and agencies in terms of "governmental interdependence" is important.

 Thirdly, regarding the need for localized policy learning, getting things "wrong" in terms of policy and strategy is not necessarily a bad thing as long as lessons are learnt.
-Governments should not be timid to alter policy if it is not succeeding or in need of change to meet changing circumstances (Brazilian information technology policy is a case in point here).
-This notion of flexibility and learning required in policy-making relates to the need for the development of local knowledge institutes and experimentation or 'local social discovery' (Stigilitz, 1999).
+Governments should not be timid to alter a policy if it is not successful or in need of change to meet changing circumstances (Brazilian information technology policy is a case in point).
+This notion of flexibility and learning required in policy-making relates to the need for the development of local knowledge institutes and experimentation or "local social discovery" (Stigilitz, 1999).
 The computer software and services industry is undoubtedly a sector that requires a great deal of social learning and experimentation prior to effective policy formulations.

-5. INTELLECTUAL PROPERTY RIGHTS AND THE COMPUTER SOFTWARE AND SERVICES INDUSTRY
+IV.
+INTELLECTUAL PROPERTY RIGHTS AND THE COMPUTER SOFTWARE AND SERVICES INDUSTRY

-A key problem for the computer services and software industry is that whilst many of the products and services they produce are costly and often pose a financial risk to develop they are also easy to copy.
+A key problem for the computer services and software industry is that whilst many of the products and services produced are costly and often pose a financial risk to develop, they are also easy to copy.
 Ease of copying creates major disincentives to develop new and innovative software programmes, hindering the development of individual (innovative) firms and the industry overall.
-Certainly, computer software and services firms can develop strategies which do not wholly or substantively depend on the protection of intellectual property rights legislation, although most do depend on such legislation, particularly as a last resort and as a framework from which to build up an overall protection strategy.
 It should be recognized that not all aspects of the computer software and services industry are affected by copyright and piracy problems.
-For some computer services, such as maintenance activities, copying is not a problem.
+For some computer services, such as maintenance activities, copying is often not a problem.
 This is the case for custom made computer software writing, where a specific problem requires a specific solution and adapting this solution to fit another user context can be expensive, difficult and in many cases fruitless.
-Moreover, the consumer has little or no incentive to share the knowledge associated with the activity because those who stand to gain most are likely to be its competitors.
+Moreover, the consumer has little or no incentive to share the knowledge associated with the activity because those who stand to gain most are likely to be competitors.

 There have been two parallel developments associated with intellectual property within the industry: First, there has been a strengthening of intellectual property rights protection afforded to computer software.
 Second, there remains the issue of unlawful software copying which has become technically easier over time, but which may become more difficult with new encryption.
-Enforcement of intellectual property right legislation in many countries remains very weak or non-existent.
+Enforcement of intellectual property rights legislation in many countries remains very weak or non-existent.

-5.1 Computer Software and Services Intellectual Property Rights Regimes
+A. Computer Software and Services Intellectual Property Rights Regimes